Drew University: In popular culture

 In films, the Drew University campus appears in So Fine (1981), Deconstructing Harry (1997), The Family Stone (2005), Spinning into Butter (2008), The Incredible Hulk (2008), and Insidious: The Red Door (2023).

 In television, Drew University features prominently in Season 1, Episode 5 of The Sopranos, "College", which initially aired on February 7, 1999.
 In the episode, Drew's Mead Hall appears, substituting for Bates College, Colby College, and Bowdoin College.
 In an episode of the NBC series "Friday Night Lights" that aired on November 19, 2008, several Drew campus locations appear, including Asbury Hall and S.W.
 Bowne Hall.

 Academics

 Undergraduate admissions

 In 2024, Drew University accepted 72.7% of applicants, with those admitted having an average 3.1 GPA.
 Drew is a test-optional school and those submitting test scores had an average 1230 SAT score (32% submitting scores) or average 27 ACT score (4% submitting scores).

 Rankings

-For 2024, U.S. News & World Report ranked Drew University tied for 83rd out of 211 National Liberal Arts Colleges and tied for 8th in Top Performers on Social Mobility.
-In 2024, Washington Monthly ranked Drew 57th among 194 U.S. liberal arts colleges based on its contribution to the public good, as measured by social mobility, research, and promoting public service.
+In 2026, U.S. News & World Report ranked Drew University tied for 84th out of 207 National Liberal Arts Colleges and 7th in Top Performers on Social Mobility.
+For 2025, Washington Monthly ranked Drew 62nd among 190 U.S. liberal arts colleges based on its contribution to the public good, as measured by social mobility, research, and promoting public service.